uhajzeraj/teamleader-problem1/README.md

 That's it.
 The container will take care of autowiring.

 ## Possible improvements
+- Properly process the order (e.g. save the data on disk) and update customer's overall total money spent.
-- Add form validation for the submitted JSON data
+- Add form validation for the submitted JSON data.
-- Add error handling middleware (with proper logging)
+- Add error handling middleware (with proper logging).
-- Increase the test coverage (possibly add feature tests)
+- Increase the test coverage (possibly add feature tests).
-- Increase psalm's strictness level
+- Increase psalm's strictness level.